How to set up a campsite, glamping site or caravan park in the UK: what permissions do I need?

 Alexis Tysler, Halesowen - tel.
 0121 585 5544 / firstname.lastname@example.org

 Fox Leisure (chartered surveyors, business agents)

 * Please note that this article relates to sites for holiday use, rather than owner-occupied or residential parks, in Great Britain only (there are different rules for Northern Ireland).
-It also comes with the usual health warning to seek your own professional advice on implementing the rules.
+Pitchup is unable to give legal advice or accept responsbility for errors and omissions, so it also comes with the usual health warning to seek your own professional advice on implementing the rules.